 Place your sticker where you would like it to be, and then gently press it into the glitter.
 At this point, I turn my card stock over and rub it really good to get a firm stick.
 I’ve noticed that doing this prevents the markers from bleeding under the lines of the sticker.

 For coloring, I used Bic Mark-It’s.
 I hear Copics or any other alcohol markers will work too.
 I’ve even used water-based markers with good results.
 The only thing I’ve tried that I don’t recommend is paint markers.
 The paint tends to cover the glitter rather than seep into it, so you lose a lot of shine.

 Now, for the rest of the card.
-Here's a great link for the dimensions and a tutorial on the style of card I made.
 I ran into some logistics at this point.
-I needed the outside edges of my card stock to be taped and glittered, but didn't want to waste all that it would take to cover the pieces, since you would only be seeing the outside 1/2 inch of each piece of card.
+I needed the outside edges of my card stock to be taped and glittered, but didn’t want to waste all that it would take to cover the pieces, since you would only be seeing the outside 1/2 inch of each piece of card.
 What I finally did is place the two larger pieces of card stock together, and then center the 2 inch wide tape over them and stick down.

 I did this on all four sides…

 cutting each side apart as I went.
 The tape is so sticky, it would have been hard to cut it before it was attached to something.